 Rural guesthouses and villas around Lamego and Regua

-Casa de Canilhas offers a stunning location in Mesão Frio overlooking the shimmering Douro River.
+A stunning location in Mesão Frio overlooking the shimmering Douro River.
 Breakfast consists of homemade jams and freshly baked cakes and bread.
 You can ask for tours and wine tasting sessions.
 There is also the possibility of horse riding, for an additional fee.
 There is street parking only and you will need a car if you’re staying here.
 Choose a room with a view

 Best Douro quintas to stay in near Pinhão

-Quinta de la Rosa is technically within walking distance of Pinhão train station although I’d take a taxi if you have luggage.
+Technically within walking distance of Pinhão train station although I’d take a taxi if you have luggage.
 A working winery with privileged views of the Douro, especially from the onsite restaurant and pool, they offer beautiful rooms and suites at a reasonable price.
 Check options and availability

-Quinta do Pego, home to several award-winning wines, is one of the most outstanding vineyards in the Douro Valley.
+The 4-star Quinta do Pego, home to several award-winning wines, is one of the most outstanding vineyards in the Douro Valley.
 With superb views and facilities, its fabulous infinity pool looking down Douro River and decent restaurant serving traditional Portuguese meals make it a good choice, especially if you have a car.
 Check verified reviews and availability

 If you want to stay in an ecological reserve, Quinta do Tedo is the right option for you.
 Overlooking the Douro and Tedo rivers, this property offers several activities such as biking, hiking, canoeing and bird watching.
 It also offers popular tours and wine & olive oil tastings for guests and day visitors.
 The onsite bistro offers delicious local food washed down with wine from the quinta and the Douro region.
 Book the perfect room for you

-On the right hand bank of the Douro River you will find Quinta Da Marka.
+On the right hand bank of the Douro River you’ll find Quinta Da Marka.
 Rooms are elegant and spacious and there is a lovely terrace from which to gaze over the river.
 Guests can swim in the outdoor swimming pool or just enjoy the peace, tranquility and beautiful views.
 Check them out here.

-Casa das Pipas accommodation is located in Quinta do Portal wine estate, a 17-minute drive from Pinhão on the way to Sabrosa.
+This lovely accommodation is located in Quinta do Portal wine estate, a 17-minute drive from Pinhão on the way to Sabrosa.
 The twisting road leads to a peaceful retreat, surrounded by vineyards.
 Modern and comfortable facilities with a bespoke restaurant.
 A highlight is the new cellar building designed by the renowned Portuguese architect Álvaro Siza Vieira.
 The use of the native materials such as schist and cork blends in with the landscape in a very organic way.
 Check prices and availability

 Best Douro Valley hotels and guesthouses near Pinhão